mjdave/tui/README.md

 ```

 With no virtual machine, and no bindings required in C++, all of the data and script state is stored in a public std::map or std::vector under the hood.
 Scripts and tables are parsed together and are treated the same.
 Each character is simply parsed one by one in a single phase, with data loaded immediately.
-Functions are quickly serialized and called as required.
+Functions and for loops are quickly serialized and called as required.

 This means tui can solve two problems.
-You can use it as a fast and small scripting language, that also happens to have built in serialization support from/to both binary(todo) and human readable data formats.
+You can use it as a fast and small scripting language, that also happens to have built in serialization support from/to both binary (todo) and human readable data formats.

 Or you can use it as a data format and serialization library.
 Where you might have used XML, JSON, plists, or other ways of storing and sharing data, tui reads JSON out of the box, while adding a bunch of new features.

 # What tui is not
 tui is not finished!

 It should not be used in production environments yet.
-Binary formats are not yet implemented, there is a lot of optimization work yet to do, and there are many missing functions, even to do basic things like insert into arrays.
+Binary formats are not yet implemented, there is a lot of optimization work yet to do, error reporting has a few issues, and there are many missing functions, even to do basic things like inserting into arrays.

 tui has 'objects', as tables.
 However there is no concept of 'self/this', and no direct support for inheritance or classes in general.
 Further OOP support is not planned.